 Is insurance compulsory for food trucks in Australia?

-Business insurance is not legally compulsory for food truck operators in Australia.
-However, virtually all event organisers, markets, and festivals require proof of current public liability insurance ($1M - $5M minimum) before allowing you to trade.
-Some local council mobile food vending permits also require evidence of insurance.
-In practice, you cannot operate a food truck business without insurance.
+There is no single law mandating insurance for food truck operators nationally.
+However, virtually every event organiser, market and festival requires proof of public liability insurance ($10M - $20M is standard) before allowing you to trade.
+Some local council mobile vending permits also require evidence of cover.
+In practice, you cannot operate a food truck business without it.

 How much does food truck insurance cost?

-For a sole-operator food truck, basic public liability, commercial vehicle, and equipment cover typically costs $2,000 - $5,000 per year.
-A comprehensive package including public liability ($5M), commercial vehicle (agreed value), equipment, business interruption, and employer's liability may cost $4,000 - $10,000+ per year.
-Premiums vary based on vehicle value, revenue, trading locations, cooking methods, and claims history.
+A sole-operator food truck with basic public liability, commercial vehicle and equipment cover can expect to pay $2,500 - $6,000 per year.
+A comprehensive package adding product liability, business interruption and workers compensation for a small crew may cost $5,000 - $12,000+ annually.
+Premiums vary with vehicle value, revenue, trading frequency, cooking methods and claims history.

-Does my personal car insurance cover my food truck?
+Does personal car insurance cover my food truck?

-No. Personal vehicle insurance does not cover commercial food trucks.
-You need specific commercial vehicle insurance that covers the vehicle for business use, including the commercial kitchen fitout and equipment inside it.
-Using a personal policy for a food truck could void your cover entirely.
+No. Standard personal motor insurance excludes vehicles used for commercial food service.
+You need a specific commercial vehicle policy that covers the truck for business use, including the permanently fitted kitchen equipment.
+Using a personal policy could void your cover entirely.

-Am I covered at different locations and events?
+Am I covered when I trade at different locations?

-Most food truck insurance policies cover you at multiple trading locations, as mobility is fundamental to the business.
-However, check whether your policy has any location restrictions or requires notification when trading at new venues.
-Some high-risk events (very large festivals, international events) may require additional event-specific cover.
+Most food truck policies cover you at multiple trading locations, since mobility is core to the business model.
+Check whether your policy has any location restrictions or requires you to notify the insurer of new regular trading sites.
+Very large events may need event-specific endorsements.

-Do I need food truck insurance if I only trade at weekends?
+Do I need insurance if I only trade on weekends?

 Yes.
-Your liability exposure exists every time you trade, regardless of how frequently.
-Weekend-only operators still face food poisoning risk, customer injury risk, and vehicle/equipment damage risk.
-Part-time operators may pay lower premiums reflecting their reduced trading volume, but the core cover types remain the same.
+Your liability exposure exists every time you serve food, regardless of frequency.
+A food poisoning incident at a single Saturday market carries the same claim potential as one at a weekday lunch service.
+Weekend-only operators may pay lower premiums reflecting reduced trading volume, but the core cover types remain essential.

-Am I covered if my truck breaks down and I miss an event?
+Am I covered if a mechanical breakdown causes me to miss an event?

-Standard business interruption cover typically responds to insured events like fire, theft, or accident damage - not mechanical breakdown.
-If mechanical breakdown causes you to miss trading days, you may need specific equipment breakdown cover.
-Some commercial vehicle policies include breakdown assistance, but this covers repairs, not lost revenue.
+Standard business interruption cover responds to insured events like fire, theft or collision damage - not ordinary mechanical breakdown.
+If missing events due to engine or gearbox failure is a concern, ask about equipment breakdown extensions.
+Some commercial motor policies include roadside assistance, but this covers towing costs, not lost revenue.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your vehicle type, equipment value, revenue, trading frequency, events attended, staff numbers, claims history, and chosen cover levels.
+Disclaimer: The information on this page is for general informational purposes only and does not constitute financial, insurance or legal advice.
+All pricing is indicative and based on publicly available data as of early 2026.
+Actual premiums depend on your vehicle type, equipment value, revenue, trading frequency, cooking methods, staff numbers, claims history and chosen cover levels.
 These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
+This does not influence the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Food Trucks?

-Compare business insurance from Australia's top providers.
-Find the right cover for your mobile food business - it's 100% free.
+Compare business insurance from Australia's leading providers.
+Find cover that fits your mobile food business - 100% free to compare.

 Compare Estimates